 - 10% discount for active military families (Must show military I.D. at first day check-in)

-Heather Reba (Director) – Heather is excited to return to OTCYA for her second summer directing the youth summer camp program.
+Heather Reba (Director) – Heather is excited to return to OTCYA for her third summer directing the youth summer camp program.
 Heather has directed with Idyllwild Arts Academy, the University of New Haven, Encore Youth Theatre, Carlsbad Community Theatre, Idyllwild Elementary/Middle School, Hamden Public Schools (CT), Turnpike Players (CT), and Megill & Company, the non-profit organization she founded in 2002 with her sister, Beth Megill.
 Heather holds her Master’s in Music (Vocal Performance) from the University at Buffalo.
 She has been on the music and theatre faculty at the University of New Haven, Finger Lakes Community College (NY), and Idyllwild Arts Academy, where she currently teaches in the vocal program.
-As an actor, she has performed with Moonlight Stage Productions, the Welk Resort, Sacramento’s Music Circus, Carlsbad Community Theatre, Starlight Civic Light Theatre, and Tustin’s Broadway in the Park, as well as other local and East Coast companies.
+As an actor, she has performed with Moonlight Stage Productions, Performance Riverside, the Welk Resort, Sacramento’s Music Circus, Carlsbad Community Theatre, Starlight Civic Light Theatre, and Tustin’s Broadway in the Park, as well as other local and East Coast companies.
 Born and raised in Oceanside, Heather currently lives in Idyllwild, CA.

 Chris Reba (Technical Director) – Chris is the Music Department Chair at the Idyllwild Arts Academy, where he specializes in teaching music technology.
 Previous to Idyllwild Arts, Chris was a tenured Associate Professor of Music and Sound Recording at the University of New Haven.
 Chris has served on the executive board of the New York section of the Audio Engineering Society and is a voting member of the Grammy’s.
 Chris is the current Technical Director of Megill & Company, a non-profit theater and dance production company based in Los Angeles and has worked as a professional audio engineer with artists including Buena Vista Social Club, Nickel Creek, and Jason Mraz.
 Chris has worked in technical theater at the Escondido Center for the Arts, Mandeville Theater (UCSD), University of New Haven, Idyllwild Arts Academy, Avo Playhouse, Carlsbad Cultural Arts Center, and the Brooks Theater.
 Chris holds a Masters degree in Music Composition from SUNY Buffalo, a BA in Music Composition and Bass Performance from UCSD, and an associates degree in Music Recording from MiraCosta College.